arturdryomov/pages/content/posts/2019-02-13-filling-autofill-gaps.md

 The same year OpenYOLO was released and password managers boarded the ship, Google decided to open a cannon fire and sink it.
-Autofill, introduced in Android Oreo, solves basically same issues as OpenYOLO.
+Autofill, introduced in Android Oreo, solves basically the same issues as OpenYOLO.
 Users can change autofill providers — including 1Password, Dashlane, LastPass and friends.
-The OS will ask the current provider for credentials or will suggest to store them using the same provider.
+The OS will ask the current provider for credentials or will suggest storing them using the same provider.

 Sounds like a good thing, but why do we need this when OpenYOLO was alive and well?
-Why not to use the spec under the hood of the autofill?
+Why not use the spec under the hood of the autofill?
 I have no idea what happened here.
-For an observer like me it looks like a classic _huge company too many teams_ problem.
-Let’s look at the timeline.
+For an observer like me, it looks like a classic _huge company too many teams_ problem.
+Let’s take a look at the timeline.

 * August 4, 2016.
 [OpenYOLO initiative is announced](https://blog.dashlane.com/dashlane-google-open-source-api/).
 * March 21, 2017.
 [Android O is announced](https://android-developers.googleblog.com/2017/03/first-preview-of-android-o.html).